phamhieu275/laravel-nullable-field/README.md

-# Nullable database fields for the Laravel PHP Framework
+# Nullable database fields for Laravel

 Often times, database fields that are not assigned values are defaulted to `null`.
 This is particularly important when creating records with foreign key constraints.